Pravin1095/JS_DSA/README.md

 This method involves creating a window which can either be an array or number from one position to another.
 Depending on certain conditions the window either opens or closes ( and a new window is created).
 Very useful for keeping track of subset of data in array/string etc

+Divide and Conquer:

+This pattern invloves dividing a data set into smaller chunks and then repeating a process with a subset of data.
+This pattern can tremoundously decrease time complexity

 Static methods:

 Static method defines a static method which is a utility function so that we can call it with Class and pass the objects as parameters so it performs a function.
 See example in point_class.js